loserlulin9/ByzantineMathProof/Proof for Byzantine Papers.md

 > $$
 > F_n(x)=\frac{1}{N}\sum_{i=1}^{n} \mathbb I(x_i \le x)
 > $$
-> It represents the fraction of sample whose value is less than variable $x$.
+> which represents the fraction of sample whose value is less than variable $x$.

 We know that for any $z \in \mathbb R, \mathbb E[\hat \Phi_n(z)]=\Phi(z)$.
 Since the **Lemma 2-3** is satisfied with $c_j=\frac{1}{m(1-\alpha)}$, we have for any $t>0$,
 $$